Intermediate extension of Chow motives of Abelian type: Compatibility with realizations

 Throughout this section, we fix a generic point $\Spec k$ of our base scheme $\BB$.
-We assume $k$ to be of characteristic zero, and to be embeddable into $\BC$.
-We fix such an embedding, and thus get a geometric point

-of $\BB$.
 For any scheme $X$ in the sense of the conventions fixed in the Introduction, the base change $X \times_\BB \Spec k$ is separated and of finite type over $k$.
-We denote by $X(\BC)$ the set of points of $X$ with values in $\BC$ with respect to $\eta$.
-The set $X(\BC)$ is equipped with the analytic topology. \\
+We assume that we are in one of the following situations. \begin{enumerate} \item[(i)] $k$ is embedded into $\BC$ \emph{via} a morphism $\eta: k \into \BC$, yielding a geometric point of $\BB$, denoted by the same symbol

 The \emph{Betti realization} is defined in \cite[D\'ef.~2.1]{Ay2}.
 It is a family of covariant exact functors